Actively exploited in the wild

 Summary

-In LiteLLM versions from 1.81.16 to before 1.83.7, a SQL injection vulnerability exists during proxy API key checks.
-An unauthenticated attacker can send a crafted Authorization header, leading to reading and potentially modifying data in the proxy database.
+In LiteLLM versions from 1.81.16 to before 1.83.7, a database query used during proxy API key checks is vulnerable to SQL injection due to mixing caller-supplied key value into the query text.
+An unauthenticated attacker can send a crafted Authorization header to any LLM API route, leading to reading and potentially modifying data in the proxy's database.

 Risk Assessment

-An attacker can gain unauthorized access to the proxy and the credentials it manages, potentially leading to data breaches and system compromise.
+An attacker could gain unauthorized access to the proxy and the credentials it manages, potentially leading to data leakage and system compromise.

 Recommendation

-Immediately upgrade LiteLLM to version 1.83.7 or later, which contains the fix for the SQL injection vulnerability.
+Upgrade LiteLLM to version 1.83.7 or later, which contains a fix for the SQL injection vulnerability.

 Original NVD description (English source)